emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Failure**: The target takes 4d6 Bludgeoning damage.
 **Critical Failure**: The target is unaffected.

+At 7th level and 15th level, the damage increases by 2d6 on a Failure, 4d6 on a Success, and 8d6 on a Critical Success.

 As an action, you can cause the hand to crush the Grappled or Restrained target by making a Basic Spell attack against the Might Defense DC of the target to deal 4d6 Bludgeoning damage.
+This damage increases by 3d6 at 7th level and at 15th level.

 As an action, you can cause the hand to instead reach for a different creature or to move to a different unoccupied space within 12m of you.
 The hand releases a Grappled or Restrained target if you do either.